-The Animal Welfare Fund Grants Program will improve responsible pet ownership, and provide better animal welfare services to companion animals and the community, particularly during natural disasters.
+- provide better animal welfare services to companion animals and the community

-Infrastructure, programs and activities that benefit the welfare of companion animals within Victoria, will be considered for funding.
+Eligible organisations wishing to invest in infrastructure, programs and activities that benefit the welfare of companion animals within Victoria will be considered for funding.

 Consideration will be given to applications covering the following areas:

-- community education programs on responsible ownership of animals, including consideration of ethics, sentience and duty of care
+- Education programs on responsible ownership of animals, including consideration of ethics, sentience and duty of care.

-- services, systems or infrastructure which improve the efficiency and effectiveness of foster care and rescue groups
+- Services, systems or equipment which improve the efficiency and effectiveness of:

-- upgrade or extension of current facilities to improve the welfare of companion animals
+- Upgrade or extension of current shelter, foster care or low-cost veterinary clinic facilities to improve the welfare of companion animals.

 Applicants must also: